jenshnielsen/zhinst-qcodes/docs/source/package_documentation.rst

 * AveragingMode
 * SHFQAChannelMode

-They all can be imported directly from zhinst-toolkit.
+They all can be imported directly from zhinst-qcodes.
 For example importing the Session class the following statement can be used:

 .. code-block:: python

-    >>> from zhinst.qcodes import Session
+    >>> from zhinst.qcodes import Session, HDAWG

 Full Package Documentation
 ---------------------------